grootwo/my-home-page/README.md

-# my-home-page
+# My Home Page

-# This is my home page
+This is 'My Home Page'.
+You can use it as your own starting page.